miku/fuzzycat/README.md

 ## Features and Use-Cases

-The **`refcat`** system builds on top of this library to build a citation graph by processing billions of structured and unstructured reference records extracted from scholarly papers.
+The [refcat project](https://gitlab.com/internetarchive/refcat) builds on top of this library to build a citation graph by processing billions of structured and unstructured reference records extracted from scholarly papers (note: jfor performance critical parts, some code has been ported to Go, albeit the test suite is shared between the Python and Go implementations).

 Automated imports of metadata records into the fatcat catalog use fuzzycat to filter new metadata which look like duplicates of existing records from other